 Salvador – Oldest City of Brazil

 Salvador was established by Tome de Souza, 1st governor-general, in 1549 as the capital city of the Portuguese colony of Brazil.
-It is said to be one of the oldest cities of the country.
+It is said to be one of the oldest cities in the country.
 Salvador is also known as Sao Salvador or Bahia.
 Being the third largest city of the country, Salvador is placed towards the southern area of a scenic bluff-form peninsula.

-It separates Todos os Santos – All Saints Bay, which is a profound natural harbour from the Atlantic Ocean.
-Being the third largest city, Salvador in Bahia is considered to comprise of assortment of small seaside towns together with villages.
+It separates Todos os Santos – All Saints Bay, which is a profound natural harbor from the Atlantic Ocean.
+Being the third largest city, Salvador in Bahia is considered to comprise of an assortment of small seaside towns together with villages.
 Salvador is considered to be the coastal gem of Brazil.
-This country is said to be a home to the happy, friendly Baiano culture with a combination of amazing beaches and interesting architecture.
+This country is said to be home to the happy, friendly Baiano culture with a combination of amazing beaches and interesting architecture.
 Each beach has its own charm and beauty to entice the tourist.

 Salvador, The First Colonial Cities – Americas/Biggest Slave Trade Centre of Portugal

 Tourists can experience the serenity in its natural surroundings.
 They can take back beautiful memories to cherish the moments of their stay at this amazing destination.Salvador is one of the first colonial cities in the Americas and one of the biggest slave trade centres of Portugal.
 The city still tends to instil the African culture.
 High above the city towards the west area is the Old Town – Pelourinho, which is a great attraction for the tourists.

 One cannot miss going to Salvador on the Bahia’s coast without exploring the old city of interesting colonial buildings, cobblestoned streets.
 You will get glimpses of history bundled around the Largo de Pelourinho known as Praca Jose de Alencar.